 - The school team with the most points during the final school round will advance to the final county competition.

-- Ten questions are compiled for each book.
-There are 50 books on the Battle of the Books list.
-Twenty-five titles are from the previous year and twenty-five titles are selected for the current year.
-Occasionally the Battle will consist of 50 new titles with no holdovers from the previous year.
+- There are twenty-five books on the Battle of the Books list.
+Fifteen titles will be held over from the prior year and ten titles will be added to the list.
+Occasionally the Battle will consist of twenty-five new titles with no holdovers from the previous year.
+Ten questions are compiled for each book.

 - Twenty randomly picked questions are asked to each team on an alternate basis.

 - Each team has 30 seconds after a question is read to confer and decide an answer, which is then given by the team’s captain.
 Answers will only be accepted from the team captain.